top of page

 Child-initiated reading of a favorite book from home, Dynotrux.

 We know that young children who learn functional counting skills have a solid basis in math.
+Tace has negotiated receiving five cars from Paulo's train.
+Does she get all five?

 Children initiate learning, apply strategies, and practice.